mrkkrp/markkarpov.com/tutorial/megaparsec.md

       return (L.IndentMany Nothing (return . (header, )) pItem)
 ```

-For our purposes, an item is a sequence of alpha-numeric characters and
+For our purposes, an item is a sequence of alphanumeric characters and
 dashes:

 ```haskell